Developing a smart marketing strategy

 5) Do a competitor analysis

-If you are serious about growing your business and taking market share from competitors, you will dedicate time to learning about your competition in order to ‘beat’ them.
+If you are serious about growing your business, achieving your goals, and taking market share from competitors, you will dedicate time to learning about your competition in order to ‘beat’ them and effectively achieve your marketing objectives.
 Below is a list of useful comparative platforms:

 - SEM Rush